Frequently Asked Questions

 - I’ll give you feedback about how I see the problems and I’ll tell you what I will do to help you exit your negative interaction patterns, resolve your issues and get the loving feelings back.

-I offer marriage counseling weekend intensives to couples who want quick results.
-On a weekend intensive, I work privately with just one couple in a highly focused way for five hours per day for three days.
+I offer marriage counseling intensives to couples who want quick results.
+On a private intensive, I work privately with just one couple in a highly focused way for five hours per day for three days.
 Couples fly in from all over the United States and Canada for these intensives.

-For more information, see my marriage counseling weekend intensives page.
+For more information, see my marriage counseling intensives page.

 How do you work with extramarital affairs?